 Unless you have some high-dollar real estate in California wine country, it’s not likely you will hit the best Brix, pH and TA readings all at the same time.
 Some years the climate will just not cooperate, and you will most likely need to make compromises.

-Of course, you can get lucky in a particular year with just the right weather at the right time, but counting on getting lucky is a fool's bet.
-You must learn to make the best out of the meteorological cards you are being dealt.
+Of course, you can get lucky in a particular year with just the right weather at the right time, but counting on getting lucky is a fool’s bet.
+You must learn to make the optimal best out of the meteorological cards you are being dealt.

 A good rule of thumb is to try to harvest when the ratio of Brix to TA is between 31:1 and 34:1.
 This will always get you a good compromise between alcohol content and tartness.

-As an example, lets say you do a titration and discover that the TA is .85--still a little high--and your refractometers Brix reading is 23.
+As an example, lets say you do a titration and discover that the TA is .85% – still a little high – and your refractometers Brix reading is 23.
 This gives you a Brix to TA ratio of about 27:1.
-You get this by taking the Brix and dividing it by the TA (23/.85).
-Not time to harvest.
+You get this by taking the Brix and dividing it by the TA (23/.85)… not time to harvest.

-The Gravity Hydrometer
+The Wine Hydrometer

-So it's late in the season.
-You've been taking all your readings, and all the numbers have finely come into alignment, and you have come to the conclusion that its time to harvest.
+So it’s late in the season.
+You’ve been taking all your readings, and all the numbers have finely come into their best alignment, and you have come to the conclusion that its time to harvest.
 Stop!
 Now should be the time to take a reading with your hydrometer just as a means of making sure it is time to pick.

 To do this you will need to crush up a couple of handfuls of grapes taken randomly throughout the vineyard and extract the juice.
 You need enough juice to get the hydrometer to float.
-A hydrometer jar is good in this regard because it is tall and slender and does not require a large amount of grape juice to get the gravity hydrometer off the bottom.
+A hydrometer jar is good in this regard because it is tall and slender and does not require a large amount of grape juice to get the wine hydrometer off the bottom.